-In addition, scientists found that changing the cellular ‘handle’ can change which type of cell can grab hold and pull, letting them tailor TrAPs to release specific therapeutic proteins based on which cells are present at a given point in time.
+In addition, scientists found that changing the cellular ‘handle’ can change which type of cell can grab hold and pull, letting them tailor TrAPs to release specific therapeutic proteins based on which cells are present at a given time.

 In doing so, the TrAPs produce materials that can smartly interact with the correct type of cell at the correct time during wound repair.

-Dr Ben Almquist, Department of Bioengineering said, “This is the first time scientists have activated healing proteins using differing cell types in man-made materials.
-Creatures from sea sponges to humans use cell movement to activate healing.
+Dr Ben Almquist, Department of Bioengineering, said, “This is the first time scientists have activated healing proteins using differing cell types in man-made materials.
+Creatures, from sea sponges to humans, use cell movement to activate healing.
 Our approach mimics this by using the different cell varieties in wounds to drive healing.”

 Scientists noted, “TrAPs are relatively straightforward to create and are fully man-made, meaning they are easily recreated in different labs and can be scaled up to industrial quantities.”

-Moreover, the approach is adaptable to different cell types, so could be used in a variety of injuries such as fractured bones, scar tissue after heart attacks, and damaged nerves.
+Moreover, the approach is adaptable to different cell types, so it could be used in a variety of injuries such as fractured bones, scar tissue after heart attacks, and damaged nerves.